 Since 2004, the Scottish Mediation Network (SMN) has provided a ‘map of mediation’ on its website.
 The information has been upgraded several times.
 The work is funded by the Scottish Government.
 The link (Scottish Mediation Network) appears in a number of leaflets and web links.
 The SMN office also receives telephone enquires and directs the public to the appropriate mediation services.
 The Scottish Mediation Network sets out mediator qualifications, to give parties more information when selecting a mediator.

-Where can I find additional information on costs?Information on Scottish Courts and Tribunals Service website in respect of court fees includes:
+Where can I find additional information on costs?Information on the Scottish Courts and Tribunals Service website in respect of court fees includes:

 - Links to the fees orders